 This collection of images of places and objects in Thunder Bay, Ontario is not meant of be a cross-section of Thunder Bay but is an attempt to capture some of its character and spirit.
 Some of the images – such as the image of the Hoito Restaurant – were made by combining three or more photos into one image .
 These high dynamic range (HDR) images have a wider range of contrast than a single image.
 Consequently, HDR images more closely approach what the human eye sees.
 Some of the images, however, also have an other-worldly look.
 For other similar photos see Photography section called “Buildings, Monuments and Miscellaneous Items”.
-Some of my photos of Thunder Bay can be purchased at Fireweed in Thunder Bay.
+Some of my photos of Thunder Bay can be purchased in Thunder Bay at Fireweed and the Baggage Building Arts Centre.
 More recent Thunder Bay images can be seen in the gallery ‘Images of Thunder Bay 2′.

 This image of station 25 was taken inside Bombardier's Thunder Bay plant last year during an open house.
 (HDR image)